ericceg/Topological-Dynamics-in-lean4/Theory/main.typ

 #proof([of @thm-existence-minimal-subsystem])[
-Let $M$ be an additive monoid acting on a non-empty compact metric space $X$ and assume that $(X, M)$ is minimal.
+Let $M$ be an additive monoid acting on a non-empty compact topological space $X$ and assume that $(X, M)$ is minimal.
 Define the family $
 S := { Y subset.eq X bar Y != emptyset, space  Y "closed", space  M Y subset.eq Y}.
 $